County Auditor

 In addition to the County Auditor, there is a County Internal Audit Program, which exists within the Department of Management and Finance (DMF).
 The Internal Audit Program is a combination of internal audit resources and external consulting services.
 More information about the Internal Audit program is available on its webpage, including the annual work plan and recent audit reports.

-The County Auditor strives to work collaboratively with the Internal Audit Program to reduce duplication of effort and impact.
-However, a previous audit by the Internal Audit Program does not restrict the County Auditor’s ability to perform an audit in the same area, if deemed necessary by the County Board within the Work Plan.
+The County Auditor strives to work collaboratively with the DMF Internal Audit Program to reduce duplication of effort and impact.
+However, a previous audit by the Internal Audit Program does not restrict the County Auditor’s ability to perform an audit in the same area, if deemed necessary and directed by the County Board within the Work Plan.

 Arlington Public Schools Internal Auditor

 Arlington Public Schools (APS) has an internal auditor, separate from the County Auditor and the DMF Internal Audit Program.
 The APS Auditor reports to the APS Audit Committee, and ultimately to the APS School Board.
 This structure was developed to help the Internal Auditor remain independent of APS management.
-More information about the APS Internal Audit function is available on the APS website, including the current Audit Plan and recent APS audits.
+More information about the APS Internal Audit function is available on the APS website including the current Audit Plan and recent APS audits.